AvionCyberSpace/GraveSEC-github/README.md

 About Me

-I am a current cyber security student with a profound interest in technology, problem solving and constant learning.
+Who is William?
+I am a current cyber security student with a profound curiousity in technology, problem solving and constant learning.
+I am a Blue/ Purple Teamer whom loves music and cooking for others.
+I also enjoy participating in moderate fitness and playing basketball.

 ## Objective